Skip to next element

 By Cyndee Ownbey

 Giving your team the months of June, July, and August to rest and reset may seem good and right, but if we pressed pause, what would be the impact on our women and women’s ministry program?
-I believe this summer, especially, it’s critical that we offer opportunities for our women to gather.
+Read below for reasons I think Women's Ministry summer events are worth the while!

 Six Reasons to Offer Women’s Ministry Events and Activities This Summer

-1. After months of little or no in-person fellowship, many women are ready to gather in person.
-We have the opportunity to tap into that desire to meet together by offering Christ-focused events for the women in our church and community.
-Women are looking forward to connecting with one another—keep things simple and fellowship focused.
+1. We have the opportunity to tap into the desire to meet together by offering Christ-focused events for the women in our church and community.
+Women look forward to connecting with one another—keep things simple and fellowship focused.
 Save the ideas that require a lot of prep work for the fall.

 3. For many, summer schedules are more flexible.
 The absence of rigid school schedules, fewer summer sports, and negotiable bedtimes for little ones often means women are more available to attend women’s ministry events.